In the guide

 - high-risk food or feed not of animal origin

 Journey logs.
 These are separate documents that must accompany the consignment, in addition to all the other required documentation.
 They contain information about the plan for the journey, place of departure and destination, as well as the transporter declaration.
-For movements of live animals from the EU to or through GB a journey log is required to be approved by the EU Member State of origin, in addition to a journey log approved by the Animal Plant Health Agency (APHA).
+For movements of live animals from the EU to or through GB, a journey log is required to be approved by the EU Member State of origin, in addition to a journey log approved by the Animal and Plant Health Agency (APHA).
 Two officially approved journey logs are required for each imported consignment.

 Germinal products can only be imported into the UK from businesses approved by the EU to trade with the UK.

-- Customs Handling of Imports and Exports Freight (CHIEF).
-CHIEF is a database reporting system that enables records to be kept of the movement of goods by sea, air and land.
+Customs declarations.
+The Customs Declaration Service (CDS) is a database reporting system that enables records to be kept of the movement of goods by sea, air and land.
 It automatically checks for entry errors on inputs made as part of customs declarations by importers, exporters and other relevant parties.
-It is planned that CHIEF will be phased out and replaced by the Customs Declaration Service
+The previous system (Customs Handling of Imports and Exports Freight (CHIEF)) can no longer be used.

 APHA must be pre-notified, using the import of products, animals, food and feed system (IPAFFS), of all imports of live animals from the EU to GB.
 Pre-notification of the consignment can be done up to 30 days in advance, but must be made no later than one working day before arrival.
 A copy of the health certificate, where required for a particular consignment, must be added to the relevant import notification on IPAFFS.